arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ## Overview

-The Arduino Opta™ is a powerful PLC device that has many features, allowing you to customize its use for your solution.
+The Arduino Opta™ is a powerful micro PLC device that has many features, allowing you to customize its use for your solution.
 Among these features are the standard connectivity features: Wi-Fi®, Ethernet and Bluetooth®.
+Please note that these connectivity features are not available on all variants of the Arduino Opta.
 In this tutorial we will go through how to use these features with the Arduino IDE and the Arduino Opta™.

 ## Goals

-- Learn how to use Bluetooth® Low Energy on the Arduino Opta™
 - Learn how to use Wi-Fi® on the Arduino Opta™
 - Learn how to use Ethernet on the Arduino Opta™
+- Learn how to use Bluetooth® Low Energy on the Arduino Opta™

 ### Required Hardware and Software